bluejava/zousan/README.md

 	getData(url).timeout(2000).then(process, error)
 ```

 **Note 2:** Be careful of promise chains containing multiple timeouts.
-To trigger handlers at multiple timeout points, use seperate statements, like this:
+To trigger handlers at multiple timeout points, use separate statements, like this:

 ```javascript
 	var data = getData(url)